pypa/pip/docs/html/development/architecture/upgrade-options.rst

 Options that control the installation process
 =============================================

 When installing packages, pip chooses a distribution file, and installs it in the user's environment.
-There are many choices involved in deciding which file to install, and these are controlled by a variety of options.
+There are many choices (which are `still evolving`_) involved in deciding which file to install, and these are controlled by a variety of options.

 .. note::